kobebuckley/randomize_anime/README.md

 * figure out the rate limiter for APi's
-* later add a sign on feature to make accounts, track studying time, track who was in your group with u and how long, etc.,
+* later add a sign on feature to make accounts, track studying time, track who was in your group with u and how long, etc., maybe a forumn? something to include localition coding involvement / practice etc.,

-* quick test file